-Delaware (State of incorporation) 39-1140809 (I.R.S. employer identification no.)

-129 Marten Street, Mondovi, Wisconsin 54755 (Address of principal executive offices)

-(Registrant's telephone number)

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the Registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit and post such files).
-Yes \boxtimes No \square

-Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filerSmaller reporting companyEmerging growth company

-Accelerated filer \boxtimes Non-accelerated filer \square (Do not check if a smaller reporting company)

-If an emerging growth company, indicate by check mark if the Registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the Registrant is a shell company (as defined in Exchange Act Rule 12b-2).
-Yes \Box No \boxtimes

-The number of shares outstanding of the Registrant's Common Stock, par value \$.01 per share, was 54,659,074 as of July 31, 2018.
+Delaware 39-1140809 (State of incorporation) (I.R.S. employer identification no.) arten Street, Mondovi, Wisconsin 54755 Idress of principal executive offices) 715-926-4216 (Registrant's telephone number) the Securities Exchange Act of 1934 during Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the preceding 12 months (or for such shorter period that the Registrant was a subject to such filing requirements for the past 90 days. any, every Interactive Data File required to be Registrant has submitted electronically and posted on its corporate Web site, if submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.405 ths (or for such shorter period that the Registrant was required to submit and filer, a smaller reporting company, or an e Registrant is a large accelerated filer, an accelerated filer, a non-accelerated emerging growth company.
+See the definitions of "large accelerated filer," ny," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Smaller reporting company □ Emerging growth company □ Accelerated filer ⊠ Non-accelerated filer □ ndicate by check mark if the Registrant has elected not to use the extended or revised financial accounting standards provided pursuant to Section 13(a) Indicate by check mark whether the \square No \boxtimes Registrant is a shell company (as defined in Exchange Act Rule 12b-2).
+Yes The number of shares outstanding of f the Registrant's Common Stock, par value \$.01 per share, was 54,462,924 as of October 26, 2018.